PojavLauncherTeam/VGPU/README.md

 # VGPU_VK
 This branch project is based on GLOVE.
-The goal is to achieve compatibility with native EGL and implement GL2.0 + on the basis of GLES2 and GLOVE.
+The goal is to achieve compatibility with native EGL and implement GL2.0 + on the basis of GLOVE.

 # Current State
 The interoperability of GLES/EGL with Vulkan on the buffer is now implemented through the GLES3.2 extension